De pictura: Influence

 De pictura influenced the work of artists including Donatello, Ghiberti, Botticelli, and Ghirlandaio.
 His treatment of perspective was the most influential of his recommendations, being powerfully implemented by Leonardo da Vinci, and through him to the whole Italian Renaissance.

 Alberti made at least 29 uses of Pliny the Elder's Natural History, deriving his key themes of simplicity and seriousness directly from Pliny.
 For example, Alberti advised artists to use colour with restraint, and to paint in the effect of gold rather than using actual gold in their paintings.
 Gold did indeed vanish from Italian paintings of the second part of the 15th century.
 Artists however found their own ways to paint with restraint, rather than following Alberti's actual instructions directly.
 Similarly, he encouraged artists to add black when modelling shapes, rather than only adding white as Cennino Cennini had advised in his c.
 1390 Il Libro dell'Arte.
-This advice had the effect of making Italian renaissance paintings more sombre.
+This advice made Italian renaissance paintings more sombre.
 Alberti was here perhaps following Pliny's description of the dark varnish used by Apelles.